 The Spanish tax authorities must issue a decision on the VAT refund claim within four months from receipt of the claim.
 The period in which the authorities must issue a decision will be extended to six or eight months depending on whether additional information is requested.
+It is standard practice from the Authorities to initiate a limited VAT verification to confirm the root of the VAT refund requested.

 The decision will be issued directly to the Spanish notification address of the agent.
 The claimant must be able to electronically provide all additional information requested by the tax authorities (e.g. copy of invoices, contracts, etc.).
 However, the authorities recommend that a hard copy be submitted, or a valid electronic certificate used.